Skip to main content

 INTRA-PORT VESSEL REGISTRATION

-1. General Direction 32 of 2021 introduced new requirements for all commercial intra-port vessels on the tidal Thames to be registered with the Port of London Authority (PLA), regardless of any other registration, licence or certificate held.
+1. General Direction 32 details the requirement for all commercial intra-port vessels on the tidal Thames to be registered with the Port of London Authority (PLA), regardless of any other registration, licence or certificate held.

 2. A dedicated portal is available to allow owners and operators to register their vessels: https://ipvr.pla.co.uk/home.